 9. Magret de canard

-Magret de canard in France or duck breast, is something quite hard to find in other countries and the ones in France are quite often quite bigger since they use some for making Foie Gras.
+Magret de canard in France, or duck breast, is something quite hard to find in other countries, and the ones in France are often quite big since they use some for making foie gras.

-Magret de canard use to be a cheap way to eat delicious meat but with inflation it became more expensive.
-Around 7 euros to 12 euros a piece to cook at home.
-This meat is simply my favorite when well cooked.
-The meat which is technically poultry is cripsy, tasty, fatty at the same time.
+Magret de canard used to be a cheap way to eat delicious meat, but with inflation, it became more expensive.
+Around 7 to 12 euros a piece to cook at home This meat is simply my favorite when well cooked.
+The meat, which is technically poultry, is cripsy, tasty, and fatty at the same time.
 Much closer to red meat in taste.

 10. Quiche Lorraine

-Quiche Lorraine is basically when pastry meets regular cuisine.
-It’s basically a sort of pie with lardons, eggs, butter and cream.
+Quiche Lorraine is basically where pastry meets regular cuisine.
+It’s basically a sort of pie with lardons, eggs, butter, and cream.

-It’s quite salty but taste very delicious overall.
-You can generally find some in regular bakery if you don’t want the hassle to prepare one.
+It’s quite salty but tastes very delicious overall.
+You can generally find some in a regular bakery if you don’t want the hassle of preparing one.